-Previously, we wrote about a little detail you can change to make a big impact on your blog Now, let’s talk about another detail you may be neglecting: your bio line on social media.
+Previously, I wrote about a little detail you can change to impact your blog.
+Now, let’s talk about another detail you may neglect: your social media bio line.

 Tell people what you blog about.
 If you focus on DIY, tell people you talk about DIY.
 If you write a lot about food in a particular region, share that!

-Include other major things about you that you think your audience would benefit from knowing.
-Are you a parent, a newlywed, a fashionista, an avid sports fan, a political news junkie (especially with a certain lean).
+Include other major things about you that your audience would benefit from knowing.
+Are you a parent, a newlywed, a fashionista, an avid sports fan, or a political news junkie (especially with a certain lean)?

-In short, your bio line should give a new visitor a two-second snapshot of what they can expect to see in your feed.
+In short, your bio line should give new visitors a two-second snapshot of what they can expect to see in your feed.
 If they follow you, what topics can they expect to get?

 What should not be in a bio line?

-It was the trend to use the bio area to be funny, witty, and memorable.
+The trend was to use the bio area to be funny, witty, and memorable.
 For example, I might write, “I have a fat cat, I love hot chocolate, I shop too much at Trader Joe’s, and I drink a Vanilla Latte a day.”

-- You might also enjoy Vanilla Lattes and decide to follow me but, in one month, unless I am writing about Vanilla Lattes all the time (PS, is there a blog devoted only to Vanilla Lattes?) then you didn’t really know what you were getting with my feed.
-You might realize that you do not enjoy my posts on social media because you didn’t understand who I was.
+- You might also enjoy Vanilla Lattes and decide to follow me.
+Still, in one month, unless I am writing about Vanilla Lattes all the time (PS, is there a blog devoted only to Vanilla Lattes?), you didn’t know what you were getting with my feed.
+You might realize that you do not enjoy my posts on social media because you don’t understand who I am.
 So you’d unfollow me and find that blog about Vanilla Lattes to follow.

 Also, consider adding your location.
-Bloggers who are interested in monetizing should know that companies care a lot, and usually search for, specific markets.
-If you are “Anywhere, USA” you may be ambivalent enough to be missing major campaigns.
+Bloggers interested in monetizing should know that companies care a lot and usually search for specific markets.
+If you are “Anywhere, USA,” you may be ambivalent enough to miss major campaigns.

 Worried about privacy and security?
 Watch How To Be Personal On Your Blog Without Being Vulnerable.
 But don’t be shy about putting your location so brands can find you.
 (Get more Twitter tips with our article 6 Basic Twitter Tips for Bloggers.)